 I still have a “go to” person who is older and more knowledgeable than me about dealing with difficult ethical quandaries with whom I can discuss issues confidentially.

-Donna Farhi is a Yoga teacher who has been practicing for 39 years and teaching since 1982.
+Donna Farhi is a Yoga teacher who has been practicing for over 40 years and teaching since 1982.
 She is one of the most sought after guest teachers in the world, leading intensives and teacher training programs internationally.
 Her approach to Yoga is informed by the refinement of natural and universal movement principles that underlie safe and sustainable Yoga practice.
 This concentration on fundamental principles allows student of all levels of experience and from all traditions to build their own authentic Yoga practice.
-Considered the “teacher of teachers” students return to Donna’s intensives year after year to be a part of the inspiring evolution of Donna’s own practice and teaching.
+Considered the “teacher of teachers”, students return to Donna’s intensives year after year to be a part of the inspiring evolution of Donna’s own practice and teaching.

 Donna is the author of four contemporary classics; The Breathing Book, Yoga Mind, Body & Spirit: A Return to Wholeness and Bringing Yoga to Life: The Everyday Practice of Enlightened Living.
 Her fourth book Teaching Yoga: Exploring the Teacher-Student Relationship is a curricular text for teaching trainings worldwide.
 She has been profiled in four separate publications on exceptional contemporary teachers of our time, including Yogini: The Power of Women in Yoga.
 After nearly four decades of practice Donna believes that Yoga is about learning to befriend our self and to be in friendship with others as a means to building greater fellowship with all of humanity.
 American born, Donna now resides in Christchurch, New Zealand on a 30- acre farm with her horses, Santosha, Liberty and Ambrosia.